 Q. What is the application deadline for admission?

 While we do promote an application deadline as stated below, many programs will accept applications past the deadline on a case-by-case basis.

-April 15 (Mental Health Counseling, School Psychology, Education)
+Fall: August 1 (May 1 for Mental Health Counseling, School Psychology, Education)

 Early Action: December 1st (Museum Studies)

 Summer: May 1 (not all programs have a summer entry term)